 This course is designed for the student to learn various types of machinery used in industry today.
 It introduces students to the techniques and skills required in machining, welding, forging, foundry, plasma cutting, and heat treating of various metals with real-world applications of mathematical concepts.
-Basic operation and safety involved in the use of the machines and basic hand tools will be stressed.
 Students will also have the opportunity to work with a new state-of-the-art PlasmaCam system and Design Edge drawing program.
 Students will use machine tools to shape, pattern, bore thread, and polish metal and other materials.